mihai8/mihai8/README.md

 More about me:

-🧠 I am a 15 year old high school student in Canada.
+🧠 I am a 15 year old high school student in Canada. <br>
 🧑‍💻 I am well versed in HTML & CSS and am currently learning JS and Python

 <!--